johnatasjmo/platformsh-development-workflow/script-for-branching.md

 * Create an EC2 instance as nano instance
 * Install php on EC2
 * Install git on EC2
+* Create a SSH ide
+* Upload SSH id into platform.sh
 * Install platform on EC2 and use `platform get` to get the project

-Save this file on /home/ec2-user and name it script.sh
+Create a file on /home/ec2-user and name it script.sh with below code

 ```
 cd  /home/ec2-user/drupal/web